In n8n, integrations are called nodes.

-- If you'd like to learn more about the different nodes in n8n, their functionalities and example usage, check out n8n's node libraries: Core nodes, App nodes, and Trigger nodes.
+- If you'd like to learn more about the different nodes in n8n, their functionalities and example usage, check out n8n's node libraries: Core nodes, Actions, and Triggers.

 - If you'd like to learn how to add the credentials for the different nodes, head over to the Credentials section.